nagarkarv/k8s-kateyes/README.md

 And just imagine you are handed over a cluster that has grown in the past years from its previous owner!

 ## Features
 In its first beta release, Kateyes provides a deep insights of your applications deployed in the cluster and most importantly the relationships between few of its important kubernetes objects in a explorable tree format.
-The relationship is limited to a specific namespace for now.
-The following objects are supported.
+The relationship is limited to a single namespace for now.
+The following objects are supported and we may add more objects in future releases.
 - [namespace](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/)
 - [pods](https://kubernetes.io/docs/concepts/workloads/pods/)
 - [deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/)